-Contract with fishery clients
+Contract with fisheries clients

-- 4.8.7 The CAB's contract with fishery clients shall state that: - 4.8.7.1 If a fishery certificate is to be shared, the CAB's contract with the fishery client shall specify the steps that shall be taken for members of the client group to be able to sell the product as certified. - 4.8.7.2 The CAB shall assess if Chain of Custody begins on board fishing vessels.
+- 4.8.7 The CAB's contract with fishery clients shall state that: - a.
+If a fishery certificate is to be shared, the fishery client shall specify the steps that shall be taken for members of the client group to be able to sell the product as certified. - b.
+The CAB shall assess if Chain of Custody begins on board fishing vessels.